themeblvd/Theme-Blvd-Post-Template-Options/readme.txt

 == Description ==

+You may not be aware that when you're using the Post Grid or Post List template in your [Theme Blvd](http://www.themeblvd.com) theme you have some cool, super-secret custom fields available to you.
+This plugins adds a meta box to reveal all of these available custom fields when you're editing your WordPress pages, making them easier to use and maintain.

 **NOTE: This plugin requires Theme Blvd framework v2.3+**

-This plugins adds meta box to reveal available custom fields you can use with Post List/Grid page templates of a Theme Blvd theme.

 == Installation ==